-Editor's Note: This article has been updated to reflect the postponement of Sacai's debut couture collection for Jean Paul Gaultier.
+Editor's Note: This article has been updated to reflect the most recent postponement of Sacai's debut couture collection for Jean Paul Gaultier.

 Though Paris Fashion Week has come to an end, big news from the French fashion capital arrived on Wednesday morning: Sacai's Chitose Abe will design Jean Paul Gaultier's next couture collection.

 The Japanese designer, who founded her label in 1999 after working for Comme des Garçons and Junya Watanabe, is the first of a revolving cast of guest designers to take on Jean Paul Gaultier's haute couture line each season.
 In January, Gaultier held his final show after 50 years of working fashion, which featured a star-studded front row and roster of celebrity models — including Paris Jackson who made her couture runway debut — as well as a live performance from Boy George.